 - Do something kind for someone else every day.

 - Reach out and offer to do something with someone you normally do not spend time with.

-- Schedule time to do something with somebody else, even if you don’t feel like it.
-Connect.
-Get out of your comfort zone.
+- Schedule time to do something with somebody else, get out of your comfort zone!

 - Carve out time to get physically active.